 Courtney Selby is the Associate Dean for Library Services and Associate Professor of Legal Research at St. John’s University School of Law.
-She received her B.A. in sociology from the University of Tulsa, a Master's of Library and Information Studies from the University of Oklahoma, and a J.D. from the University of Tulsa.
-Following law school, she served as the Collection Development and Instructional Services librarian and Legal Research Instructor at the University of Tulsa.
-Thereafter, she served for 8 years as the Associate Dean for Information Services, Director of the Law Library, and Professor of Law at Hofstra Law School, earning recognition for her teaching, scholarship, and work in the field of law librarianship.
+She received her B.A. in sociology from the University of Tulsa, an M.L.I.S from the University of Oklahoma, and a J.D. from the University of Tulsa.

 She is actively involved in the American Association of Law Libraries, serving in a number of leadership roles in several of the association's special interest sections, and continues to publish in the areas of legal research and law librarianship.
 Additionally, she is involved with the Association of American Law Schools Section on Technology, Law & Legal Education and has developed student-centered programming to support curricular initiatives at the intersection of law and technology.

-In addition to her work in the law library and in information technology, Professor Selby teaches advanced legal research courses for the law school with an emphasis in developing both strategy-based and practice-ready research skills for a new generation of legal professionals.
+In addition to her work in the law library and in information technology, Professor Selby teaches Scholarly Research & Writing and Advanced Legal Research courses for the law school with an emphasis in developing both strategy-based and practice-ready research skills for a new generation of legal professionals.

 Tried & True: Fair Use Tales for the Telling – A Symposium Review (with Sarah McCleskey), 3(1) Journal of Copyright in Education and Librarianship, 1-27 (2019).

 Library Director as Manager of Union Employees, in academic law library director perspectives case studies, future directions, and general advice (W.S.
 Hein & Co., Michelle M. Wu Ed.
 2015).